 - On July 28, 2022

 - contact center, RNR

 Ambient noise during phone calls is annoying especially when the phone calls are a significant part of your business.
 Let’s assume you run a call center or a shared workspace and there is temporary (or constant) source of noise that is picked up by the phones of the agents and therefore this noise is being heard by your customers.
 The source of noise can be a nearby coffee corner, other agents or employees shouting, an internal PA system, etc. Regular noise reduction solutions will find it difficult to automatically identify these sounds as noise since in many cases they contain human voices that in other cases could be a legitimate part of the call.

 Introducing a reference signal

 Reference based Noise Reduction (RNR), is a method that enables the noise reduction algorithm to identify which sounds are a legitimate part of the call and which sounds should be considered as noise in the phone call and therefore should be removed.
 In order for this technology to work, the noise reduction algorithm should receive a reference audio signal that contains the noise.

 For example such a reference audio signal can be provided by a microphone that is placed in the coffee corner and records the noise coming from the coffee corner.
 The RNR algorithm can use this reference audio to remove, from the phone calls, the noise coming from the coffee corner.
 Technically, this is done by “subtracting” the audio that appears in the reference signal (i.e. the noise) from the audio of the phone call.

 RNR is a powerful technology that enables you to attenuate from your calls any type of noise including voices of other people talking around you.
-In order to enjoy this powerful technology you need to provide a reference signal that will enable the RNR algorithm to identify which voices/sounds should be considered as noise and should be attenuated.
-In addition to PBXmate, this algorithm is also available in our SDK products.
-For more information please contact us.
+The Noise Firewall implements this technology automatically and transparently and is available for almost any telephony environment.